vonnieda/dimple_db/SYNC_ENGINE.md

 # Sync Storage

-Each replica stores a metadata file and one or more change files in the storage.
+Each replica stores one or more change files in the storage.

-The metadata includes information about the last file and changes uploaded so that other replicas can quickly determine if there are new changes to sync.

-The change files contain an array of one or more change records.
-The filename is a new UUIDv7 generated when the file is created.
+Each change file contains one record from the ZV_CHANGE table, representing one or more column updates to an entity.

 ## Directory Structure